Categories

 Book Radar

-Moving on to today’s newsletter: I have exciting adaptation news and book talk, plus I’ve included a picture of one of my ridiculous orange monsters, some trivia, and more!
+Moving on to today’s newsletter and book talk: I have lots of shiny news for you today, including adaptation deals, book cover reveals, and the deets on the newest book from Nicola Griffith.
+Plus I’ve included a picture of my upside down orange monster, some trivia, and more!
+I love writing these newsletters and I appreciate your support so much.
 Whatever you are doing or watching or reading this week, I hope you good bob and we same place again very now.
-I’ll see you again on Monday. – xoxo, Liberty, Your Friendly Neighborhood Velocireader™
+I’ll see you again on Thursday (because of the holiday). – xoxo, Liberty, Your Friendly Neighborhood Velocireader™

 Deals, Reals, and Squeals!

-Here’s the cover reveal of Dragonblood Ring by Amparo Ortiz.
+Here’s the cover reveal of Delilah Green Doesn’t Care by Ashley Herring Blake.

 Book Riot Recommends